 Time is money

 Who didn’t hear this phrase before – and in the case of integration projects, it’s true also.
-The other day I read a short article from an integration specialist claiming that large-scale implementation can take anywhere between 500-1800 man hours that equals with 62-225 workdays.
+The other day I read a short article from an integration specialist claiming that large-scale implementation can take anywhere between 500-1800 man hours, which equals with 62-225 workdays.

 Traditionally, enterprise-wide integration projects indeed lasted for months.
 Doing the math, it could cost hundreds of thousands of euros and counting as there is always the risk of succeeding and whether there needs to be further modifications and adjustments in the code.